 Stick with the same terminology to describe actions and objects across the entire user experience.
 Using two terms interchangeably—even when they mean the same thing—can confuse users.

 Log in to your account only.
 Never sign in to your friend’s account.

 Log in to your account only.
 Never log in to your friend’s account.

 Align with your brand

-As mentioned in the brand section, make sure your UX copy reflects your brand voice.
+Make sure your UX copy reflects your brand voice (as we outline in our brand voice and tone guide).
 UX copy is not just for adding clarity and guiding users through the interface.
-You’re also creating a user experience with your words, making a product interaction sound, feel, and look like a human conversation.
+You’re also creating an experience with your words, making a product interaction sound, feel, and look like a human conversation.